 Featuring Dr. Robin Scarcella, this webcast provides an overview to academic language instruction for English language learners, as well as teaching strategies, activity ideas, and recommended resources.
+The related powerpoint is available for download.

 Program note: The video segment included in this webcast, "Beyond Survival English," is an excerpt from Launching Young Readers: Becoming Bilingual, a 30-minute PBS program hosted by Rita Moreno.
+Becoming Bilingual can be viewed online.

 Academic Language and ELLs Resource Section